 A Short History of Shontal

-In January 2006 I decided to start my project, ‘ Financial Literacy using Live Theatre ‘ my background was previously as a debt specialist in the free advice sector for 11 years.
+In January 2006 I decided to start my project, ‘Financial Literacy using Live Theatre'; my background was previously as a debt specialist in the free advice sector for 11 years.
+I was convinced that more work needed to be done on debt prevention through education and I also wanted to enjoy what I was doing again.

-Working with actors, we can look at the issues surrounding people and debt, whilst being entertained.
+Working with actors, we look at the issues surrounding people and debt, whilst being entertained.
 Our work is based firmly on the aims and principles of TIE (Theatre in Education) and is something the audience never forget.

 Doug Cowx - Director